hosikiti/musician-booker/README.md

 - Authentication to allow only authorized users to book sessions
 - Musicians list pagination to avoid list being too long and slow
+- List virtualization to further improve rendering performance when the list is long
 - Sorting and filtering musicians list by name, instrument, and availability
 - A default instrument for each musician to display in the list (currently, the first instrument is displayed, but it may not be the main instrument for the musician)
 - Using CDNs for dynamically resizing avatar images for better performance